-For multiple metastases (eg, >3), WBRT is a standard option, although SRS is also an option (see the NCCN Guidelines for Central Nervous System Cancers, available at NCCN.org).
-445-447 WBRT is associated with measurable declines in neurocognitive function in clinical trials, particularly with increasing dose and advanced age of the patient.
-448-450 On the other hand, control of brain metastases confers improved neurocognitive function.
-451,452 For limited metastases, randomized trials have found that the addition of WBRT to SRS decreases intracranial recurrence but does not improve survival and may increase the risk of cognitive decline.
-452,453 Thus, an approach of SRS alone may strike an appropriate balance in patients with limited volume metastases.
-454 Similarly, some have suggested that resection followed by SRS to the cavity (instead of resection followed by WBRT) will decrease the risk of neurocognitive problems.
-455,456 A recent study suggests that using IMRT to avoid the hippocampus may help decrease memory impairment after WBRT.457
+For multiple metastases (eq, >3), whole brain RT is recommended; SRS may be preferred for patients who have good PS and low systemic tumor burden (see the NCCN Guidelines for Central Nervous System Cancers, available at NCCN.org).485-488 Whole brain RT is associated with measurable declines in neurocognitive function in clinical trials, particularly with increasing dose and advanced age of the patient.489-491 However, control of brain metastases confers improved neurocognitive function.
+For limited metastases, randomized trials have found that the addition of whole brain RT to SRS decreases intracranial recurrence but does not improve survival and may increase the risk of cognitive decline.
+Thus, SRS or whole brain RT alone is recommended for patients with limited volume metastases.
+Some have suggested that resection followed by SRS to the cavity (instead of resection followed by whole brain RT) will decrease the risk of neurocognitive problems.
+A study suggests that using IMRT to avoid the hippocampus may help decrease memory impairment after whole brain RT.
+A recent phase 3 randomized trial assessed optimal supportive care (including dexamethasone) with whole brain RT versus optimal supportive care alone in patients with NSCLC and brain metastases who were not eligible for brain surgery or SRS.
+Overall survival was similar between the groups (HR, 1.06; 95% CI, 0.90-1.26).
+Overall quality of life, use of dexamethasone, and reported adverse events were also similar between the arms.